MissingCore/Music/docs/supported-gestures.md

 - **`Artist & Playlist Artwork`:** You can long-press on the artist or playlist artwork on their respective screens to reveal a modal to change or remove the specified artwork.
 - **`Playlist Tracks`:** You can long-press on tracks in the playlist screen or playlist modification screen (create or edit) to change its order/position in the playlist.

+## Drag for Action

+This involves dragging an item to do some action.
+It's currently present in the following features.

+- **`Now Playing Vinyl`:** You can drag your finger in a circular motion on the vinyl (when enabled) to have it act as a seekbar.
+1 full rotation of the vinyl is equivalent to 24s.